kamilmazurek/hexagonal-architecture-template/README.md

 This set of production-ready features provides valuable insights and control over your application’s health and behavior.
 Properly configuring and securing these endpoints ensures you can monitor your app effectively while maintaining a strong security posture.

-> **Important:** In production environments, actuator endpoints should be protected to prevent unauthorized access.
-Consider limiting access through authentication and authorization, or exposing only essential endpoints.
+**Important:** In production environments, actuator endpoints should be secured to prevent unauthorized access.
+It is recommended to limit access through authentication and authorization.
 Exercise caution when enabling detailed health data or other sensitive information.

 ## Tests

 The project is covered by both unit and integration tests, with the Maven Surefire Plugin and Maven Failsafe Plugin pre-configured to run them.
 Tests are written using JUnit, Mockito, and REST Assured, covering both business logic and API layers.
 There are two types of tests:
-* Unit tests (*Test.java) focus on individual components like services or adapters and are run by Surefire.
+* Unit tests (*Test.java) are run by Surefire and focus on individual components like services or adapters.
-* Integration tests (*IntegrationTest.java) verify how application components work together (e.g., controllers, repositories) and are run by Failsafe.
+* Integration tests (*IntegrationTest.java) are run by Failsafe and verify how application components work together.

 Unit tests can be run using the Maven Surefire Plugin with the following command:
 ```console